Monday, February 16, 2026

 Of the first series, I would say it wasn't 100% flawless, but it was extremely likeable and addictive.

-The flaws: the whole Dr Robby freaking out with guilt on the anniversary of his mentor's (I think) death a few years ago seemed a bit heavy handed and unrealistic to me - as was the framing device of the series that made it seem like doctors at this workplace pretty much routinely consider suicide at the end of each shift!
+The flaws: the whole Dr Robby freaking out with guilt on the anniversary of his mentor's (I think) death a few years ago seemed a bit heavy handed and unrealistic to me - as was the framing device of the season that made it seem like doctors at this workplace pretty much routinely consider suicide at the end of each shift!
 The black doctor who stoically continued at work despite having a miscarriage - seems to be pushing credibility a bit too.
-And a pedant might also argue that Dr R is too good to be real - but the season gives him some flawed moments too, and Noah Wylie is such a charismatic actor, he really sells the character.
+And a pedant might also argue that Dr Robby is too good to be real - but the season gives him some flawed moments too, and Noah Wylie is such a charismatic actor, he really sells the character.

-As to why I like it so much is pretty much down to the quality of the ensemble acting, some of which felt a bit "clunky" in the first few episodes, but that feeling had gone entirely by about half way through the season.
+As to why I like it a lot is pretty much down to the quality of the ensemble acting, some of which felt a bit "clunky" in the first few episodes, but that feeling had gone entirely by about half way through the season.
 You really, really start to feel that they are real, and the subtly of some of the interactions - where a mere look on their faces can convey so much meaning - gives me a lot of pleasure.
 As does the superb choreography of the camera moving around the set.
 I bet Spielberg, the master of "blocking", loves it too.

 I also love how it incorporates obviously real issues in the American health system - which probably makes MAGA types think it's being too "political".
 (They probably hate the sympathetic way it portrays multiculturalism in the workplace too.)